-John Demming (back left), City Year Team Leader at Audenreid Junior High poses with his team at the beginning of the year.
+John Deming (back left), City Year Team Leader at Audenreid Junior High poses with his team at the beginning of the year.

 John Deming served his first City Year as an AmeriCorps member and is now the visionary team leader at Charles Y. Audenried Junior High School.
 John feels proud of the work that his team has accomplished so far this year.

-One piece of advice Deming took away from his first year as a corps member was to be mentor first and a friend second to students.
+One piece of advice Deming took away from his first year as an AmeriCorps member was to be mentor first and a friend second to students.
 Deming explains, “Once you establish relationship norms with your students, it is extremely difficult to break those norms.”

-Deming believes that as a team leader you should possess three important qualities including adaptability, dedication, and organization.
+Deming believes that as a team leader you should possess three important qualities: adaptability, dedication, and organization.

 Deming explains, “The easiest way to be adaptable in my opinion is to have the humility to understand that we are all young professionals and we all have qualities that can be improved upon.
 Even if it is a skill that you pride yourself in, every team is different and you may have to adjust how you think something should be done to accommodate your team.”

-If Deming’s had to summarize his second year experience, he would express that coming back to City Year is a highly rewarding experience that has enriched his professional development.
+When asked to summarize his second year experience, Deming expressed that coming back to City Year is a highly rewarding experience that has enriched his professional development.
 “I was happy to return to a classroom and put all that I had learned in my first year to good use.
 However, I am also happy that I applied to be a team leader because I enjoy working with my team.
 It has been a wonderful and difficult experience.
 It is something worth considering if you have any interest in managing people in the future.”

 We're looking to hire mentors, tutors and confidence builders.
-Potential AmeriCorps members should apply before April 30.
-Click here to learn more.
+Connect with a recruiter to learn more.